Capital Centre (Landover, Maryland): Basketball

-NBA

-Capital Centre hosted its first NBA game on December 2, 1973, as the Capital Bullets defeated the Seattle SuperSonics, 98–96 in a sellout crowd.
+Capital Centre hosted its first NBA game on December 2, 1973, as the Capital Bullets defeated the Seattle SuperSonics, 98–96 in front of a sellout crowd.
 During October and November 1973, the Bullets held their home games at nearby Cole Field House on the campus of the University of Maryland in College Park.

 The arena hosted games of three NBA Finals; the first was in 1975, when the favored Bullets were swept by the Golden State Warriors.
 The Bullets returned to the Finals in 1978 and 1979, in tilts against the Seattle SuperSonics.
 In 1978, the Bullets won Games 2 and 6 at the Capital Centre on their way to claiming the championship, taking Games 4 and 7 in Seattle.
 The Bullets won the Finals' opener at home in 1979, but then dropped four straight to the Sonics, who celebrated their only NBA title after the Game 5 victory at Capital Centre.
 Footage of past Washington Bullets games held at the Capital Centre was used in the 1979 comedy film The Fish That Saved Pittsburgh.
 The arena was also the host of the 1980 NBA All-Star Game.
 The Washington Wizards were known as the Bullets until 1997 and played the first five home games of the 1997–98 season at the old arena under their new name.

 College basketball

 The ACC men's basketball tournament was held at Capital Centre in 1976, 1981, and 1987.
-On December 5, 1981, the Georgetown Hoyas men's basketball team played against San Diego State with a 71-53 win in their first game at the arena after moving from the McDonough Gymnasium.
+On December 5, 1981, the Georgetown Hoyas men's basketball team played against San Diego State with a 71–53 win in their first game at the arena after moving from the McDonough Gymnasium.
 They played at the arena as their primary home until their last game at the venue on November 25, 1997, against Cleveland State.

-Ice Hockey
+Ice hockey

 The arena also hosted the NHL's Washington Capitals.
-The Capitals joined the league alongside the Kansas City Scouts as an expansion team for the 1974-75 season.
+The Capitals joined the league alongside the Kansas City Scouts as an expansion team for the 1974-75 season, making this arena their first home.
 The Capitals hosted the 1982 NHL All-Star Game.
 The arena also was home to a few noteworthy NHL playoff games, including the Easter Epic in 1987.
-The Capitals played their final game at the venue in a 5-6 loss against the Montreal Canadiens on November 26, 1997.
+The Capitals played their final game at the venue in a 6–5 loss against the Montreal Canadiens on November 26, 1997.